mrploch/ploch-common/README.md

 This repository is a collection of miscellaneous utility libraries.

-There're similar libraries out there, but his one has a huge advantage: it's mine ;)

-Anyway, those utilities have proven to be very useful to me.
-I use them every day.

 ## Projects and Packages

 Repository consists of the following main projects: